hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 perfect in renunciation and must preserve Brahmacharya without a break.
 The Tamas has entered into you — what of that?
 Cannot the Tamas be destroyed?
 It can be done in less than no time!
-It was for the destruction of this Tamas that Bhagavân Shri Ramakrishna came to us.
+It was for the destruction of this Tamas that Bhagavān Shri Ramakrishna came to us.

 Myself: But who can aspire to be like you, Swamiji ?